grondalf/nargothrond/README.md

 This image comes with the following changes:

-* The latest NVIDIA propietary drivers from [negativo17](https://negativo17.org/repositories/) are included.
+* The latest NVIDIA propietary drivers from [negativo17](https://negativo17.org/repositories/).

 * [Bazzite's kernel](https://github.com/bazzite-org/kernel-bazzite) for better gaming support.